Tips for Starting a Birth Center

 5. Design a Warm, Home-Like Facility

-One of the most appealing aspects of a birth center is its homelike environment, which offers an alternative to the sterile, medicalized atmosphere of hospitals.
-Designing a space that is welcoming, calm, and comfortable will help put clients at ease and make them feel more in control of their birthing experience.
+When starting a birth center, one of the most appealing aspects you can offer is that wonderful, homelike environment.
+This provides a clear alternative to the often sterile, medicalized atmosphere found in hospitals.
+Designing a space that truly feels welcoming, calm, and comfortable will make a huge difference in putting your clients at ease and helping them feel much more in control of their birthing experience.

 When designing your birth center: